-Part P of the new building regulations could involve a check on any additional circuitry by qualified electricians when you sell your home.
-This can affect your sale, you could be breaking the law and your house insurance may not be valid.
+As part of the Part P regulations, if you want to sell your home then it could involve a check on any additional circuitry by qualified electricians.
+If you do not have a certificate to cover the work then this can affect your sale, you could be breaking the law and your house insurance may not be valid.
 Please be absolutely sure you know what you are doing and get all of your work checked by a qualified electrician.

 Junction boxes can be used to connect additional sockets to circuits, add lighting points, extend circuits, and in general they are a way of getting power from an existing source and taking it somewhere else.
 They can also be used for repairs.